 Here is some advice for choosing a whole home warranty—especially if you are going through a provider that isn’t Cates:

 - Understand just what the warranty will cover in your home.
 Like insurance, not all coverage options are the same, and you don’t want to find out after your dishwasher breaks down that it wasn’t covered.
 Some warranties don’t cover certain types of damage, and you want to know just what is covered before you sign a contract and fork over your money.

 - Understand all fees associated with the warranty.
 While the cost of the plan will probably be laid out for you, be sure that you ask about service fees and deductibles.
 You won’t want to be caught off guard by fees down the road.

 - Find out if you already have warranty protection on the appliances and systems in your home before you decide to purchase additional protection.
-For a lot of brand new equipment, there will be 12 to 24-month warranties that already protect you from the costs of repairs, so you won’t need to shell out more money for coverage.
+For a lot of brand-new equipment, there will be 12 to 24-month warranties that already protect you from the costs of repairs, so you won’t need to shell out more money for coverage.

 - Find out if there are any limits on the plan.
-You’d hate to think that your warranty will cover the cost of a brand-new HVAC system only to find out that they only pay up to $1,500 and you are left to foot the rest of the bill yourself.,
+You’d hate to think that your warranty will cover the cost of a brand-new HVAC system only to find out that they only pay up to $1,500, and you are left to foot the rest of the bill yourself.

+Using our Cates Care home warranty, you don’t have to worry when you start having problems in your home.
 If your HVAC unit breaks down or needs repairs and you live in the Kansas City Metro Area, including Overland Park, call Cates Heating and Cooling today at 913-888-4470.
 A Cates technician will be out to service or replace your HVAC unit as soon as possible.
 With emergency HVAC services, your family doesn’t have to suffer in the heat of summer or the cold of winter.